 Cornell University

-In Upstate NY, Cornell is known as the “easiest Ivy to get into and the hardest to get out of”.
-With an amazing undergraduate education and plethora of schools and majors to chose from, it’s an incredible institution.
+In New York, Cornell is known as the “easiest Ivy to get into and the hardest to get out of,” though its medical school is among the most selective in the country.
+With an amazing undergraduate education and a plethora of schools and majors to choose from, it’s an incredible institution.

 Read Next: What Counts Towards Your BCPM GPA?